Another Alleged Milkshake-Throwing Incident Happens In The U.K. On Election Day

 — Lizzie Westwood (@ejwestwood94) May 24, 2019

-But social media is divided about the attack, and if it was actually a set up by MacNaughton’s cohorts, as he removed his jacket before the pelting, and allegedly had a spare shirt with him.
+But social media is divided about the attack and if it was actually a set up by MacNaughton’s cohorts, as he removed his jacket before the pelting and allegedly had a spare shirt with him.
 A photo posted of the Brexiteer and his supporters is said to have caught the spare shirt in a photo on Twitter.

 “Always handy to remember to take your jacket off & bring a spare shirt if you’re planning to fake a milkshake picture.”

-This latest incident reportedly happened just a week after Splinter reported that Brexit leader Farage was coated with a milkshake, and then retreated to his tour bus.
+This latest incident reportedly happened just a week after Splinter reported that Brexit leader Farage was coated with a milkshake and then retreated to his tour bus.
 On the next day of Farage’s tour in Rochester, more men were spotted with milkshakes, and the bus driver told the media that police were called.

 “The police are there, we’ve spotted them and now Nigel isn’t getting off the bus.”